 - 1.1 Initiating Subsidies: Subsidies for Community Pharmaceuticals may be initiated by any of the following: - 1.1.1 Authorised Prescribers for Prescriptions and Practitioner's Supply Orders (PSO).
-Specific limitations may apply and these are in addition to any regulatory or scope of practice limitations. - Prescriptions written by a Pharmacist Prescriber or a Registered Nurse Prescriber for a Community Pharmaceutical will only be Subsidised where they are for either: - i a Community Pharmaceutical classified as a Prescription Medicine and which a Pharmacist Prescriber or a Registered Nurse Prescriber is permitted under regulations to prescribe, or - ii any other Community Pharmaceutical that is a Restricted Medicine (also referred to as a Pharmacist Only Medicine), a Pharmacy Only Medicine or a General Sales Medicine. - 1.1.2 Hospital Care Operators only for Bulk Supply Orders (BSO). - 1.1.3 Quitcard Providers only for nicotine patches, nicotine lozenges or nicotine gum, and when written on a Quitcard. - 1.1.4 Vaccinators for vaccines, only in accordance with an agreement between the relevant Contractor and the DHB, and only for direct administration of a vaccine to a patient. - 1.1.5 Pharmacists, by Direct Provision, only where specifically indicated in Section B of the Schedule, unless dispensing on Prescription, Quitcard or Supply Order.
+Specific limitations may apply and these are in addition to any regulatory or scope of practice limitations. - a Prescriptions written by a Pharmacist Prescriber or a Registered Nurse Prescriber for a Community Pharmaceutical will only be Subsidised where they are for: - a Community Pharmaceutical classified as a Prescription Medicine and which a Pharmacist Prescriber or a Registered Nurse Prescriber is permitted under regulations to prescribe, or - ii a Community Pharmaceutical that is a Restricted Medicine (also referred to as a Pharmacist Only Medicine), a Pharmacy Only Medicine or a General Sales Medicine, or - iii a Community Pharmaceutical that is a therapeutic medical device or is a related product or related thing to a medicine or therapeutic medical device.

+- 1.1.2 Hospital Care Operators only for Bulk Supply Orders (BSO). - 1.1.3 Quitcard Providers only for nicotine patches, nicotine lozenges or nicotine gum, and when written on a Quitcard. - 1.1.4 Vaccinators for vaccines, only in accordance with an agreement between the relevant Contractor and the DHB, and only for direct administration of a vaccine to a patient. - 1.1.5 Pharmacists, by Direct Provision, only where specifically indicated in Section B of the Schedule, unless dispensing on Prescription, Quitcard or Supply Order.